andrewx101/track_analysis/README.md

 #### alpha_2

-The mean single-particle and multi-particle non-Gaussian parameters[^&dagger;].
+The mean single-particle and multi-particle non-Gaussian parameters[^†].
 The mean single-particle parameter is plotted with its standard error among all tracks.

 #### van Hove